Volga-Volga

 Volga-Volga (Волга-Волга) is a Soviet musical comedy directed by Grigori Aleksandrov, released on April 24, 1938.
 It centres on a group of amateur performers on their way to Moscow to perform in a talent contest called the Moscow Musical Olympiad.
 Most of the action takes place on a steamboat travelling on the Volga River.
 The lead roles were played by Alexandrov's wife, Lyubov Orlova, and Igor Ilyinsky.

-According to Orlova, the name of the film is taken from a popular Russian folk song, Stenka Razin, that Alexandrov sang while rowing with Charlie Chaplin in San Francisco Bay.
-Chaplin jokingly suggested the words as a title for a movie, but Alexandrov took it seriously and named his new film Volga-Volga.
+According to Orlova, the name of the film is taken from a popular Russian folk song, Stenka Razin, that Aleksandrov sang while rowing with Charlie Chaplin in San Francisco Bay.
+Chaplin jokingly suggested the words as a title for a movie, but Aleksandrov took it seriously and named his new film Volga-Volga.

 The feature was said to be Soviet Premier Joseph Stalin's favourite film.
+Aleksandrov claimed Stalin watched it, "so often that he could recite many of the lines from memory".
 Nikita Khrushchev in his memoirs says that in the pre-World War II period Stalin laughed at him since he resembled a character from the film.

-The film is a glorification of Moscow Canal but there is not any hint in the film that this canal was built by Gulag prisoners.

 In 1961, a new version of a movie was released, with the "Joseph Stalin" ship cut.

 In 2006, a colorization of the original black-and-white film began.
 The colorized version premiered on the Russian First Channel on February 14, 2010.